 I was pleasantly surprised that Paul Giamatti had a small part in the film.
-After doing a little research I discovered that his character isn’t based on any single person in reality but was added to give Mrs. Travers someone to warm up to.
+After doing a little research, I discovered his character isn’t based on any single person in reality, but was added to give Mrs. Travers someone to warm up to.
 They certainly cast the perfect actor for the role.
-Giamatti does a great job at playing understated, but likeable characters.
+Giamatti does a great job at playing understated but likable characters.

 There is a fair amount of humor, although little of it is of the laugh out loud variety.